Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Theoretical Analysis

 \end{cor} It can be seen from Corollary \ref{cor:switchback} that the larger the $\rho$, the smaller the variance ratio.
 In particular, when $\rho=0.5$, MSE of DE under the switchback design is approximately 9 times smaller than that under the alternating-day design.
+We next consider IE. \begin{thm} Suppose $m=2$.
+Under Assumptions \ref{assump:eps t} and \ref{assump:t}, we have

+\end{thm} Theorem \ref{thm:switchIE} suggests that the IE estimators under the two designs have comparable MSEs.
+This together with Theorem \ref{thm:switchback} underscores the superiority of the switchback design, particularly when $m=2$.
+However, as $m$ exceeds 2, determining the closed-form expression for $\textrm{MSE}(\widehat{\IE})$ becomes exceedingly complex, making it challenging to directly compare the two designs.
+Addressing this complexity and extending the comparison for cases where $m>2$ is a task we reserve for future research.

 Fifth, we establish the convergence rates of the estimated DE and IE for NN-VCDP.